 Nutrition and healthy eating

 Eating nutritious food is an important part of living a healthy lifestyle.

 NHS Inform has useful information on how to eat a healthy, balanced diet, the health benefits of eating healthily, plus lots of other subjects.

 How much eating healthily can cost is also important.
-You can find out more about how to keep the cost of a food shop down and watch our video with Iona Bain on money-saving tips when shopping.
-Don’t forget your Young Scot National Entitlement Card gets you 10% off your shop at Co-op!
+Watch our video with Iona Bain on money-saving tips when shopping.

-It’s not all about buying food either, you can also find out how to grow your own fruit and veg and access lots of helpful information.
+It’s not all about buying food either, you can also find out how to grow your own fruit and veg.
 If you’d like to find out about seasonal and locally grown food you can find out more at Food and Drink Scotland.
-You can also find out more about eating seasonal food.

 Healthy eating can be difficult sometimes though.
 We know it can be hard to resist upsizing a takeaway.
 You can take part in Food Standard Scotland’s interactive quiz about how to avoid upsizing.
 You might find the ‘handy’ guide to food size portions using just your hands useful when you’re making food.